zporter/labelless_fields/README.md

 [dcneiner](https://github.com/dcneiner) and his jQuery plugin [In-Fields-Labels](https://github.com/dcneiner/In-Field-Labels-jQuery-Plugin) was a great inspiration to publish this one.
 I wanted a solution where I didn't have to rely on CSS rules.

 ## Changelog

+*Version 0.4*

+* Added keyup event to remove "flicker" occurring when user began inputing text.
+Also removed showing global variable, because it was being shared by all labels.
+Not sure what I was thinking by using a global.

+*Version 0.3*

+* Fixed positioning of label to factor in different margin / border / padding combinations on the input field.

 *Version 0.2*